xpgram/advance-wars/src/00 - Todo List.md

 Plus, I need the online system so I can start developing it alongside the game's other features; keep the designs consistent and orderly.

+- [x] CO units must be bought again (like double-summoned) to be produced.
+- [ ] Indicate somewhere on screen that the CO command will cost funds?
+This is easy to forget, otherwise.
+Players need full consent, yo.
+I don't even have the funds-cost-remaining widget written yet, so I guess we'll try to force it open whenever I do.

 - [ ] Scene has a property called 'resources' which should be equivalent to Game.loader.resources, but I never use it.
 I think I never use it.

 - [x] Camera refactor: bugs and integration